Death and state funeral of Elizabeth II: Interment

-After the funeral of the Queen on 19 September, she was later interred beneath the King George VI Memorial Chapel in a private service attended only by her closest family at 19:30, alongside her father King George VI, her mother Queen Elizabeth, and the ashes of her sister Princess Margaret.
+After the funeral of the Queen on 19 September, she was later interred beneath the King George VI Memorial Chapel in a private service attended only by her closest family at 19:30, alongside her father King George VI, her mother Queen Elizabeth the Queen Mother, and the ashes of her sister Princess Margaret.
 The remains of Prince Philip, who was temporarily interred in the Royal Vault following his funeral in 2021, were moved to the chapel after the interment of the Queen.

 Elizabeth II's coffin was constructed more than 30 years before the funeral.
 (Note: The original coffin makers are now closed.
 It passed through the hands of two funeral directors before Leverton & Sons received it when they became undertakers to the Royal Family in 1991.
 The original coffin firm, Henry Smith, had also manufactured the coffin in which Prince Philip lies.)
 It is made of English oak and lined with lead to protect the coffin and the remains from moisture damage.
-Due to the weight of the coffin, eight pallbearers were required for lifting and carrying rather than the usual six.
+Owing to the weight of the coffin, eight pallbearers were required for lifting and carrying rather than the usual six.
 The pallbearers were members of the 1st Battalion Grenadier Guards.